MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Get-WmiObject.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Filter
 Specifies a Where clause to use as a filter.
-Uses the syntax of the WMI Query Language \(WQL\).
+Uses the syntax of the WMI Query Language (WQL).

 Important: Do not include the Where keyword in the value of the parameter.
 For example, the following commands return only the logical disks that have a DeviceID of 'c:' and services that have the name 'WinRM' without using the Where keyword.